+Recipients of funding are required to submit a final report no later than 60 days after the project end date.
 As a Crown agency, SK Arts reports to the Government of Saskatchewan on how we use public funds.
 Final reports from grant recipients like you are an important way for us to illustrate the positive impact of public funding for the arts on communities throughout our province.

 More importantly, SK Arts is interested in how your project turned out and the benefits of the grant on you and your community.
-There are multiple ways to do the report: complete the form online in the SK Arts portal or, to honour oral traditions, you can upload a video or call the Program Consultant for a recorded conversation.
-You could also invite the Program Consultant to attend the final event, performance, or exhibition.
+There are multiple ways to do the report:

+- Complete the form online in the SK Arts portal. - To honour oral traditions, create a video for uploading to the SmartSimple report or for sharing with the program consultant, or call the Program Consultant for a recorded conversation. - Invite the Program Consultant to attend the final event, performance, or exhibition.
 If they are able to attend in person, their attendance might even replace the need for a final report for this program.